isabelleviraldo/rgb_points/README.md

 Additionally, always make sure that it is cast as an int before attempting to find the pixel in the array.

 Like said before in initial_attempt, this math produces a less accurate projection, it could be due to some coding oversight, or something inherently wrong with the concept.
-Some investigation is needed to determine why, because I could not figure it out myself..
+Some investigation is needed to determine why, because I could not figure it out myself.

 All later nodes use this math, because it actually completes the math as intended within the code, even with the higher quality output by the initial attempt.